vercel/next.js/docs/advanced-features/react-18/server-components.md

 Then, you can start using React Server Components.
 [See our example](https://github.com/vercel/next-rsc-demo) for more information.

-### Server Components Convention
+### Server Components Conventions

 To run a component on the server, append `.server.js` to the end of the filename.
-For example `./pages/home.server.js` is a Server Component.
+For example, `./pages/home.server.js` will be treated as a Server Component.

-For client components, add `.client.js`.
+For client components, append `.client.js` to the filename.
 For example, `./components/avatar.client.js`.

 You can then import other server or client components from any server component.
 Note: a server component **can not** be imported by a client component.
-Components without "server/client" extensions will be treated as "universal component" and can be used and rendered by both sides, depending on where it is imported.
+Components without "server/client" extensions will be treated as "universal components" and can be used and rendered by both sides, depending on where it is imported.
 For example:

 ```jsx
 // pages/home.server.js